 Introduction – Consumer Protection Act

-The Ministry of Consumer Affairs, Food, and Public Distribution have issued a new notification in which the Consumer Protection Act 2019 shall come into force from 20th July 2020.
+The latest notification issued by the Ministry of Consumer Affairs, Food, and Public Distribution discusses the Consumer Protection Act 2019 shall come into force from 20th July 2020.

 Who is Consumer according to the Consumer Protection Act, 2019?